Dining Rewards Calculator

 How are point values calculated?

 We use conservative real-world valuations.
-Amex MR at 1.8 cents per point (airline transfer average), Chase UR at 1.7cpp for Preferred and 2.25cpp for Reserve (including portal bonus), and all other points/cash back at face value (1cpp).
+Amex MR at 1.8 cents per point (airline transfer average), Chase UR at 1.7cpp for Preferred and 2.0cpp for Reserve (its Points Boost ceiling on select Chase Travel bookings; base redemption is 1cpp since the June 2025 refresh removed the old fixed travel-portal bonus), and all other points/cash back at face value (1cpp).
 These are floor values - you can get more through optimal transfer partner redemptions.

 Why does the Amex Gold show a lower fee than $325?